dovrosenberg/fvtt-fcb-backend/README.md

 2. Edit the newly created .env file (in your favorite editor) to put in the needed settings (explained in more detail in the comments in the .env file).

-### Deploy the backend (You'll just do this part whenever you want to upgrade to a new release of this backend)
+### Deploy the backend (You'll also do just this part whenever you want to upgrade to a new release of this backend)

 **Notes:**
   - The next step might take a few minutes to run - especially after the line around Setting IAM Policy.